yesoer/peersdb/README.md

 | -repo | configure the repo/directory name for the ipfs node | peersdb |
 | -devlogs | enables development level logging | false |
 | -root | makes this node a root node meaning it will create it's own datastore | false |

+There is also a persitent config file but you probably don't want to change anything in there.

 # Contribution :